-My sister and I were HEEUUUGE fans of her baking.
-My sister’s favourite tart was Lemon Tart and mine was of course Milk Tart so we would have to take turns choosing the “tart of the weekend”… Apparently we couldn’t have both… Something about overeating.
+My sister and I were HUUUGE fans of her baking.
+My sister’s favourite tart was Lemon Tart and mine was, of course, Milk Tart so we would have to take turns choosing the “tart of the weekend”… Apparently we couldn’t have both… Something about overeating.

 There was also an incident in the small town of Tulbagh where our health conscious little family of four finished off a Milk Tart the size of a pizza in one go.
 Fun times.

 Milk Tart is essentially a custard tart (with cinnamon) inside a pastry base which can be eaten warm or cold.
 It was derived from a recipe brought over by the Dutch settlers in the 1600’s.
 The Cape Malay folks (creators of Bobotie) adapted the recipe and added some spices.
 More on the history of Milk Tart.

 Milk Tart has come a long way since the 1600’s and we now even have a National Milk Tart Day every year!
 27 February is still some time away, but I thought I’d share my recipe for Milk Tart NOW so that you can be prepared and make a delicious one of your own for the 27th 🙂

 As with other custard tarts there are a few different approaches to making Milk Tart.
 Some folks prefer a flaky puff pastry base.
 Others prefer a crunchy shortcrust pastry.
 Some even take a shortcut and use crushed cookies for the base.
 My mother often used whole Tennis cookies!
 They are square shaped, so they can easily be laid out flat in a glass dish.

 The custard itself also has different approaches.
 It can either be baked in the oven or cooked on stove-top and poured into a pre-baked base.